Please note that we are unable to provide work experience.

-Initially please fill out the form below.
+Initially please fill out the form on our Contact Us page.
 We will make an appointment for you to visit on a Sunday evening to look around.
 On a second visit you can start on the application process which is managed by Barts Trust but which can take time as it requires DBS clearance and referees.

 And then the fun begins…